Jewish Telegraphic Agency: History

-In 1922, the JTA moved its headquarters to New York City.
-By 1925, over 400 newspapers (Jewish and general) subscribed to the JTA.
+In 1922, the JTA moved its global headquarters to New York City.
+By 1925, over 400 newspapers, both Jewish and non-Jewish, subscribed to the JTA.

-In November 1937, German Third Reich secret police closed the Berlin bureau of the JTA, a U.S. news bureau, charging it with "endangering public safety and order."
+In November 1937, the Gestapo (the secret police of Nazi Germany) closed JTA's Berlin bureau, charging it with "endangering public safety and order."

 In 1940, the JTA spawned the Overseas News Agency (ONA).
 Although designed to appear like a normal news agency, it was in fact secretly funded by the British intelligence service MI6.
 ONA provided press credentials to British spies, and planted fake news stories in US newspapers.
 Meyer Levin was a war correspondent in Europe during World War II, representing the Overseas News Agency and the JTA.

 Its cable service improved the quality and range of Jewish periodicals.
 Today, it has correspondents in Washington, DC, Jerusalem, Moscow, and 30 other cities in North and South America, Israel, Europe, Africa, and Australia.
 The JTA is committed to covering news of interest to the Jewish community with journalistic detachment.

+As of 2014, JTA had a budget of $2 million.

-In 2015, the news service merged with the site MyJewishLearning to create 70 Faces Media.
+In 2015, the news service merged with Jewish education website MyJewishLearning to create 70 Faces Media, the largest Jewish media group in North America.
+MyJewishLearning was founded in 2003 and hosted more than 5,000 articles about Jewish life history, culture, and education.